Industrial Relations (IDRL) 320

-View previous syllabus
+View previous revision

 Area of Study: Applied Studies (Business and Administrative Studies).
 IDRL 320 can also be used to fulfill the Social Science area of study (credential students only).

 Prerequisite: None.
-IDRL 312 is strongly recommended.
+IDRL 215 is strongly recommended.

 IDRL 320 has a Challenge for Credit option.

-- the collective bargaining process
+- describe the legal framework of Canada’s collective bargaining regime;

-- Unit 1: The Background of Labour Law
+- Unit 4: Labour Law

-To receive credit for IDRL 320, you must obtain a mark of at least “D” (50 percent) on the final examination and a composite course grade of at least “D” (50 percent).
+To receive credit for IDRL 320, you must obtain a mark of at least D (50 percent) on the final examination and a composite course grade of at least D (50 percent).
 The weighting of the composite course grade is as follows.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.